raspibolt/raspibolt/static-channel-backup.md

 ---

-## Introduction: why are channel backups important?
+## Why are channel backups important?

 Static Channels Backup is a feature of LND that allows for the onchain recovery of lightning channel balances in the case of a bricked node.
 Despite its name, it does not allow the recovery of your LN channels but simply increases the chance that you'll recover all (or most) of your offchain (local) balances.